-Credit transfer is available to students who produce evidence of achievement of competency from another RTO.
+Credit transfer (CT) is available to students who produce evidence of achievement of competency from another RTO.
+Schools will seek RTO advice on how this CT evidence is to be validated.
 RPL may also be available to students who can provide sufficient evidence of skills attained previously.
-Students seeking RPL should follow the RPL procedures outlined in the RTO Student Guide.
+RPL applications must be completed on enrolment or before training.
+Students seeking RPL should follow the RPL procedure outlined in the RTO Student Guide.